Skip to main content

 Intended Use/Indications for Use

-The MOSES D/F/L LP fibers are intended for use with the compatible laser systems in surgical procedures involving open, laparoscopic, and endoscopic ablation, vaporization, excision, incision, coagulation of soft tissue and for lithotripsy.
-For the safe use of the fibers, read and comprehend these instructions and Lumenis PulseTM 60H system operator’s manual before use.
+The Xpeeda™ D/S/L laser fiber is intended for use with the compatible lasers in surgical procedures involving open, laparoscopic, and endoscopic ablation, vaporization, excision, incision and coagulation of soft tissue.
+For the safe use of the fiber read and comprehend these instructions and the appropriate laser operator manual before use.

 Contraindications

-Refer to the Laser Console User Manual for contraindications that may be specific to each surgical specialty.
+The Xpeeda™ D/S/L laser fiber is contraindicated for treatment of patients for whom endoscopic procedures are contraindicated.
+Refer to the laser operator manual for contraindications that may be specific to each surgical specialty.

 Warnings